duelingbenjos/rocketswap/docs/guide.md

 3. You will see the Choose a Login Option pop-up.
 We are using the Lamden Web wallet, also notice in the picture below, beside the Lamden Wallet is Installed with a green tick.
 Select the Lamden Wallet option.

-4. On the Lamden Wallet Login pop-up:  return
+4. On the Lamden Wallet Login pop-up:
     A. Select the checkbox Auto Connect to Lamden Wallet.
 (Optional — I did this for convenience)

     B. Click Connect